bytedance/videx/.github/PULL_REQUEST_TEMPLATE.md

-## Pull Request Description
+## Pull Request Summary

-[Please provide a clear and concise description of your changes]
+[Provide a clear and concise summary of your changes (1-3 sentences)]

 ## Related Issues

 Resolves: #[Insert issue number(s)]

+## Detailed Description

+[Explain your changes in detail, including:

+- What problem does this PR solve?
+- How does your solution work?
+- Any trade-offs or alternative approaches considered?]

 **Important: Before submitting, please complete the description above and review the checklist below.**